SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Philosophy motions are usually fun, but unfortunately usually follow the format of, "THW use this amazing technology", and feel unbalanced for opp because:
 - + Freshers feel lost thinking of an opp case since the benefits look great and they don't know how to outweigh them.
 - + Beginners don't often think about regulation, mismanagement, and long-term consequences.
-- + So even if there is tremendous learning potential after the round, people can feel depressed during the round .
+- + So even if there is tremendous learning potential after the round, people can feel depressed during the round itself.
-- + (If you can give hints of the case lines, like regulation, to both sides, then you can still make it work.)
+- + (If you can give hints of the case lines, like regulation, to both sides, then you can still make it work.
+This however involves bending the rules of debate, but I found it to be worth it.)
 - Not being brutally honest in the early days and telling speakers their speeches were shit.
 - Spending extra time and effort in the early days compared to later days, providing aftercare to the wounded recruits.
 - Being generous with prep time so that they build their confidence and lessen their anxiety.
 We don't need to make them tournament-ready until later.
 - I found it helpful to **have a short speech before every debate saying that verdict doesn't matter, growth happens regardless, and what matters is that they enjoy it.** Because even if this is common knowledge, I believe this needs to be drilled into the heads of freshers so that they are in the right headspace every debate.
 I did this throughout round 3, but I think post round 3 it probably isn't really required because they're used to it.

-If you're reading this, you would have already faced the grueling learning curve of being humbled over and over.
+If you're reading this, you must have already faced the grueling learning curve of being humbled over and over.
 I believe that if the extremely challenging parts of the learning curve are exposed to people too early, they wouldn't have the love-fueled commitment to persevere through the hardship.
 - I know this may look like treating juniors like snowflakes.
 Even so, debating does get sad, some friends and I still get sad on the regular.
 Having someone show empathy to you can mean the world to you.
 - + _Sure, the argument against this is that if you keep protecting them, they'll never be able to stand on their own two feet._
 - But I disagree, regardless of how much their wounds are bandaged by you, recurring wounds make them stronger naturally with time.